-Employment policies keep presenting formidable challenges to policy makers and governments, especially due to their intersections with industrial and innovation policies in the context of longer term structural transformations.
-Today, employment policy actions and reforms are urgently called for to stimulate job creation and ensure a sustainable job-rich growth, encouraging and matching labour market needs for existing and new skills, while preventing a build-up of social and fiscal costs in the longer term.
+Employment policies continue to present formidable challenges to policy makers and governments, especially due to their intersections with industrial and innovation policies in the context of longer term structural transformations.
+Today, employment policy actions and reforms are urgently needed to stimulate job creation and ensure a sustainable job-rich growth, encouraging and matching labour market needs for existing and new skills, while preventing a build-up of social and fiscal costs in the longer term.
 In countries or regions suffering a prolonged recession, the need for positive interventions is even more acute.

-From an employment perspective, a focus on sectors with proven potential for job creation, such as, for Europe, green economy, health and social care sectors and ICT industry look both well-timed and necessary.
-Such a consideration, however, must be accompanied by the introduction of horizontal structural reform measures in labour markets, as well as by specific investments in new skills generation mechanisms, which need to be brought about through improved synergies between the worlds of education and work, addressing skills mismatches and targeting in particular youth unemployment.
-Moreover, the development of innovative partnerships between government employment bodies, private actors (e.g. employment or recruitment agencies) and the social sector, aiming at building efficient supply and demand coupling mechanisms, seems also necessary.
+From an employment perspective, a focus on sectors with proven potential for job creation, such as, in the case of Europe, the green economy, health and social care sectors, and the ICT industry, are both well-timed and necessary.
+Such a consideration, however, must be accompanied by the introduction of horizontal structural reform measures in labour markets, as well as by specific investments in new skills generation mechanisms, which need to be brought about through improved synergies between the worlds of education and work, addressing skills mismatches and targeting, in particular, youth unemployment.
+Furthermore, the development of innovative partnerships between government employment bodies, private actors (e.g. employment or recruitment agencies) and the social sector, aiming at building efficient supply and demand coupling mechanisms, is also necessary.

-Consulting support in all above areas should be rich and multifaceted, or highly selective and focused, and mainly focus on:
+Consulting support in all of the above areas should be rich and multifaceted, or highly selective and focused, and mainly focus on:

-- Supporting governments to effectively use the EU financial instruments for job creation and combating of unemployment;
+- Supporting governments to effectively use the EU financial instruments for job creation and the combating of unemployment.

-- Supporting building of partnerships between labour market actors.
+- Supporting the building of partnerships between labour market actors.

-The Healthcare sector currently faces two main challenges: a) an increasingly ageing population, and b) the sustainability of the national healthcare systems.
+The Healthcare sector currently faces two main challenges, an increasingly ageing population, and the sustainability of the national healthcare systems.

 The increase of life expectancy is a fact and, in consequence, a rapidly expanding population group is susceptible to suffer from specific diseases linked to ageing.
-This fact will have an undoubted effect on the sustainability of modern society and healthcare systems.
+Undoubtedly, this fact will have an effect on the sustainability of modern society and healthcare systems.